-- Richard Lieber, PhD – Shirley Ryan Abilitylab, More Info
+- Richard Lieber, PhD – Shirley Ryan Abilitylab MORE INFO

-- Wendy Murray, PhD – Northwestern University, More Info
+- Wendy Murray, PhD – Northwestern University MORE INFO

-The primary objective this project seeks to determine the impact of cachexia on physical activity and function by developing a pre-clinical animal model of cancer that is optimized to study rehabilitation interventons.
+The primary objective of this project seeks to determine the impact of cachexia on physical activity and function by developing a pre-clinical animal model of cancer that is optimized to study rehabilitation interventions.
 Given the multifactorial nature of functional change in cancer patients, animal studies permit the investigation of specific mechanisms linking cachexia and function.
-However, most cancer animal models are optimized for primary tumor pathology instead of longitudinal sequelae; as result, the few current models of cachexia use rare tumor phenotypes and rapidly succumb to primary tumor burden.
+However, most cancer animal models are optimized for primary tumor pathology instead of longitudinal sequelae; as a result, the few current models of cachexia use rare tumor phenotypes and rapidly succumb to primary tumor burden.
 Additionally, prior studies of these models of cachexia have not examined function with translationally significant depth or precision.
 Thus, the longitudinal sequence of pathophysiologic and functional changes linked to cachexia are undefined.
-This project seeks to determine this relationship by using a new approach that utilizes a model of cachexia optimized for longitudinal observations and measures of function innovative to cancer biology.
+This project seeks to determine this relationship by using a new approach that utilizes a cachexia model optimized for longitudinal observations and measures of function innovative to cancer biology.